frnmst/cplint-installer/README.md

 ## Warning
-I'm not 100% sure that all the software used in all components is free software.
+I'm not 100% sure that all the software used in every component is free software.
 So, beware again :)

 ## License
 ![https://www.gnu.org/graphics/gplv3-127x51.png](https://www.gnu.org/graphics/gplv3-127x51.png)